-- Information about dates and airports will be in your program-specific guide, or emailed to you when available. - See the appendix of this handbook for more information and guidelines on booking. - Consider traveling with another program participant, a travel companion can make arrival in a new country much less intimidating!
+- Information about dates and airports will be in your program-specific guide or emailed to you when available. - Many countries require roundtrip tickets for a student visa application.
+Be sure you know the requirements for your country before booking a flight. - Consider traveling with another program participant, a travel companion can make arrival in a new country much less intimidating!
+You will be able to discuss travel with other program participants at Orientation 1. - See the appendix of this handbook for more information and guidelines on booking.